mahrud/LearnM2/download.md

 - [Git for Macaulay2 Contributors](https://github.com/Macaulay2/M2/wiki/Git-for-Macaulay2-Contributors)
 - [Git for Workshop Participants](https://github.com/Macaulay2/M2/wiki/Git-for-Workshop-participants)

-See the [install guide] for detailed instructions on how to build Macaulay2 from source.
+See the [wiki] for detailed instructions on how to build Macaulay2 from source.
 A quick build using CMake and Ninja involves the following steps:
 ```shell
 git clone https://github.com/Macaulay2/M2.git --branch development